lindnjoe/klipper_openams/README.md

 **Important Configuration Notes:**

-1. **CAN UUIDs**: You must update the `canbus_uuid or serial: /dev/serial/by-id/` values with your actual hardware UUIDs.
+1. **MCU UUIDs**: You must update the `canbus_uuid or serial: /dev/serial/by-id/` values with your actual hardware UUIDs.
 Find them with:
    ```bash
    ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0
    or